vaibhav-raj/SD2-Sheet/README.md

 ## Q. ***What is CORS and how do you handle it in a Node.js application?***

-CORS (Cross-Origin Resource Sharing) is a security feature implemented by web browsers to restrict cross-origin HTTP requests initiated from scripts running in the browser.
-It's a mechanism that allows servers to specify which origins are permitted to access the resources on the server.
+CORS stands for Cross-Origin Resource Sharing, a security feature implemented by web browsers to restrict web pages from making requests to a different origin (domain) than the one that served the original page.
+This restriction is in place to prevent malicious websites from accessing resources on other websites without permission.

-When a web application hosted on one domain (origin) tries to make an HTTP request to a different domain, the browser typically blocks the request due to the same-origin policy, which is a security measure to prevent malicious scripts from accessing resources from other origins.
-CORS provides a way for servers to relax this restriction and explicitly allow cross-origin requests.
+When a client-side JavaScript code running in a web browser makes a request to a different domain than the one hosting the JavaScript code, the browser enforces CORS policies.
+If the requested resource does not explicitly allow cross-origin requests, the browser blocks the request.

-In a Node.js application, you can handle CORS using middleware such as `cors` or by implementing custom middleware.
-Here's how to handle CORS using the `cors` middleware:
+In a Node.js application, you can handle CORS by configuring the server to include appropriate CORS headers in the HTTP responses.
+This tells the browser that it's safe to allow requests from other origins.

+Here's how you can handle CORS in a Node.js application using the `cors` middleware with Express:

 1. Install the `cors` package: